-- Gallagher Construction Company provides a free facility assessment to any TREA member school district.
-The assessment includes an evaluation of the facility’s life span, accessiblity, general building conditions and a long-term maintenance plan for your continued use.
+Gallagher Construction Co. provides a free facility assessment to any TREA member district.
+This assessment includes an evaluation of the facility’s life span, accessibility, general building conditions, and a long-term maintenance plan for your continued use.
 Contact: Steve Risser, firstname.lastname@example.org 512-618-0999

-- Summer Conference for rural educators and school board members – This is the only conference of its kind in Texas.
-The confernece presents opportunities for administrators, teachers and school board members to address uniquely rural issues and network with rural educators at all levels.
+Summer Conference for rural educators and school board members: This is the only conference of its kind in Texas.
+The conference presents opportunities for administrators, teachers and school board members to address issues unique to rural Texas.
+See www.txrea.com for dates and detail.